A Costly Decision

 Several family members joined Herlinda when she rang the bell later that afternoon to signal the end of her treatment.

-“I don’t want to be in San Antonio no more,” said Herlinda, a mother of four who does administrative work at Laughlin Air Force Base near Del Rio.
+“I don’t want to be in San Antonio any more,” said Herlinda, a mother of four who does administrative work at Laughlin Air Force Base near Del Rio.
 “I’m looking forward to the break.”

 Looking Ahead